 - Leatherback size should be recorded wherever possible.
-There may be important differences in foraging behaviour between adults, which make regular migrations to nesting beaches, and juveniles, which do not. - Further consideration of spatio-temporal closures to protect leatherbacks should be deferred until after the aerial survey has been completed in 2025. - If a SDM is required for risk assessment and/or informing potential aerial closures, then research needs to be completed to identify the most robust SDM approach and data set. - Variables describing distance from land or particular isobaths might be tested as additional potential predictor variables (DiMatteo et al. 2024).
+There may be important differences in foraging behaviour between adults, which make regular migrations to nesting beaches, and juveniles, which do not. - Further consideration of spatio-temporal closures to protect leatherbacks should be deferred until after the aerial survey has been completed in 2025. - If a SDM is required for risk assessment and/or informing potential aerial closures, then research needs to be completed to identify the most robust SDM approach and data set, and variables should be included in SDMs only when they have plausible predicted effects. - Variables describing distance from land or particular isobaths might be tested as additional potential predictor variables (DiMatteo et al. 2024) and potentially as criteria for fished-area restrictions. - A tool to show areas outside leatherback bycatch hotspots where target catch could be maintained for swordfish and tuna could be developed, similar to the US West Coast fisheries EcoCast product.